Connect to a Linux instance using EC2 Instance Connect - Amazon Elastic Compute Cloud

 Connect using the Amazon EC2 console

-To connect using the Amazon EC2 console, the instance must have a public IPv4 or public IPv6 address.
-If the instance has only a private IPv4 address, you can connect using the ec2-instance-connect AWS CLI commands.
+To connect using the Amazon EC2 console, the instance must have either a public IPv4 or a public IPv6 address.
+If the instance only has a private IPv4 address, you can use the ec2-instance-connect AWS CLI to connect.

 To connect to your instance using the Amazon EC2 console